Heritage trees in Singapore

 In support of the Scheme, a Heritage Trees Fund was established by the Hongkong and Shanghai Banking Corporation Limited (HSBC) to launch a conservation program that promotes protection and appreciation of Singapore's natural heritage.
 The program includes initiatives such as the installation of interpretive signage and a nomination scheme for the community.
-There are 259 Heritage Trees in the Heritage Tree Register.
+As of 22 October 2025, there are currently 253 Heritage Trees in the Heritage Tree Register.
+The Singapore Botanic Gardens has 59 heritage trees.